 Also, don’t be surprised to see street and place names in more than one language; Brussels is a bilingual territory, while Belgium as a whole has three official languages, French, Dutch (Flemish), and German.

-That said, Brussels isn’t the best option if you are on a diet.
+However, Brussels isn’t the best option if you are on a diet.
 You can practically smell the waffles baking all over the place!
-Not to mention that this is the birthplace of french fries (or chips, if you are from the UK).
-Add to the list the world-famous Belgian pralines, mussels, and beer and you can kiss your willpower goodbye.
+Moreover, this is the birthplace of french fries (or chips, if you are from the UK).
+And if you add to the list the world-famous Belgian pralines, mussels, and beer, then you can kiss your willpower goodbye.

 The nice thing about Brussels is that it’s quite compact.
 You can easily see the highlights and get a good idea of local life in just a couple of days.
 If you have an extra day or two, you can go on a day trip to Bruges, Ghent, or even Antwerp.
 Otherwise, you can explore deeper this fascinating, multifaceted city.

-So let’s see which are the best things to do in Brussels, Belgium:
+So let’s see which are the top things to do in Brussels, Belgium:

 You can’t possibly go to Brusells and not see the Grand-Place (main square).
 Possibly Europe’s most beautiful square, it is a UNESCO World Heritage Site since 1998.
 It is famous for its Gothic and Baroque-style buildings, many with ornate golden decorations.